Intervention/docs/image/v3/introduction/formats.md

 extensions.
 It is therefore possible, that the GD library is installed but is built without Jpeg support or Imagick is available without Webp support for example.**

-Read more about [encoding different image formats](/v3/basics/image-output) in the output section.

 ### Check the Support for Image Formats